m3y54m/Embedded-Engineering-Roadmap/README.md

 ## History

-The idea of creating this roadmap came from an old roadmap designed by [vazeri](https://github.com/vazeri) which was not updated for years.
+The idea of creating this roadmap came from a [roadmap](https://github.com/vazeri/Embedded-Engineering-RoadMap-2018) designed by [vazeri](https://github.com/vazeri) which was not updated for years.
 I took that idea and changed the structure of the roadmap, improved it, and draw it using Microsoft Visio 2019.
 Now it is completely a different thing.

 ## Copyright